Meeting Action Items That Actually Get Done: Auto-Extraction with Assignees and Due Dates

 Due Date Inference

 When explicit dates are mentioned ("by Friday," "next week," "before the end of the quarter"), the AI extracts them.
-When dates are implied but not stated, the AI flags the action item without a due date so someone can fill it in.
+When dates are implied but not stated, the AI presents the suggestion without a due date.
+You can set one using the due date picker on each suggestion card before saving it as a tracked action item.

 What the Output Looks Like